-Touchless car washes are better but still not as good as doing a hand wash yourself.
-Many of them use recycled filtered water to reduce costs and as a condition of their operating licence.
+Touchless car washes are better but still not as good as doing a hand wash.
+Many of them use recycled filtered water to reduce costs and as a condition of their operating license.
 This water is not very clean and when it’s shot at your car at high pressure it can cause the shine to fade.

 If you really care about your shine you should hand wash it yourself using good quality products and the correct techniques.